Dino-code94/Project-2-Quiz/README.md

    - I have shared the website with multiple users to confirm the website functionality on different devices and to get feedback on their experience.

    - I have tested all the links on the website.
+## Contributing

+   - If you’d like to contribute to this project, feel free to fork the repository and submit a pull request.
+We welcome any improvements, bug fixes, or feature suggestions.

+## Credits

+### Content

+  - All of the content was my personal knowledge about Green day , with little online research, google, youtube, and Green day pages.